Leyou14/calculator/README.md

 # calculator

-One of my first projects created using HTML & CSS.
+One of my first projects created using HTML, CSS & JavaScript.